Mixture Matrix-valued Autoregressive Model: Model Selection

 \section{Model Selection}

 In this section, we discuss methods for selecting the number of components $K$ and the AR orders $(p_1,\dots,p_K)$.
-Although the asymptotic distribution of the MLE is derived in the previous section, it remains challenging to implement likelihood based tests to select $K$, such as the Wald test, the score test, and the likelihood-ratio test.
-This is because these tests contain nuisance parameters, which are absent under the null hypothesis \citep[see, e.g.,][]{davies1987hypothesis,chan1990likelihood}.
-Even if $K$ is given and the AR orders are to be selected, the challenges of implementing these tests persists due to some identifiability issues under the null hypothesis.
+Although the asymptotic distribution of the MLE has been derived in the previous section, it remains challenging to implement likelihood based tests to select $K$, such as the Wald test, the score test, and the likelihood-ratio test.
+This is because these tests for the MMAR model contain nuisance parameters, which are absent under the null hypothesis \citep[see, e.g.,][]{davies1987hypothesis,chan1990likelihood}.
+Even if $K$ is given and the AR orders are to be selected, the challenges of implementing these tests persist due to some identifiability issues under the null hypothesis.

 Therefore, we resort to using information criteria for model selection.
 The following criteria are taken into consideration: the Akaike information criterion (AIC), the Bayesian information criterion (BIC) and the Hannan–Quinn (HQ) information criterion, which are defined as,